 In general, cancer cells have more genetic changes, such as mutations in DNA, than normal cells.
-Some of these changes may have nothing to do with cancer; they may be the result of cancer, rather than its cause.
+Some of these changes may have nothing to do with the cancer; they may be the result of the cancer, rather than its cause.

 Immunologic Defects: It has long been suspected that the development of cancer may be associated with an impairment of the immune system or a weakness in the immune system.

 Cancer is nearly always diagnosed by an expert who has looked at cell or tissue samples under a microscope.
 In some cases, tests done on the cells’ proteins, DNA, and RNA can help tell doctors if there’s cancer.
 These test results are very important when choosing the best treatment options.